hurrhnn/raplayer/README.md

 ### Coverage
 ```
-Windows: cygwin environment only tested, MSVC NOT supported yet.
+Windows: Cygwin environment only tested, MSVC and MinGW does NOT supported yet.
 Linux: supported.
 MacOS: supported.
 ```